GSA/Open-And-Structured-Content-Models/faqs.md

 review of both examples of events and articles on federal websites and on existing schemas and standards such as [Schema.org](http://www.schema.org) and [RDF-A](http://rdfa.info).

 ## Who Created These Models
-In 2013, the Digital Services Innovation Center sponsored a cross-agency working group to develop shared and open content models for digital content across the federal government.
-Here are the contributors to the Event and Article models.
+In 2013, the [Digital Services Innovation Center](https://www.digitalgov.gov/about/) sponsored a cross-agency working group to develop shared and open content models for digital content across the federal government.
+The Open and Structured Content Models Working Group members who contributed to the article and event models are listed below.

+### Administrative Office of the U.S. Courts
+Allison Alexander

+### Census Bureau
+Logan Powell

+### Centers for Disease Control and Prevention
+Fred Smith

+### Economic Research Service, Department of Agriculture
+Mary Maher

+### Food and Drug Administration
+Gong Chen

+### General Services Administration
+* Russell O'Neill
+* Jacob Parcell
+* Phil Ashlock
+* Laura Gray

+### National Institutes of Health
+* Lakshmi Grama
+* Holly Irving

+### Securities and Exchange Commission
+Robert Rand

+### Social Security Administration
+Wayne Whitten